ishpreet36752/MelodyAgent/README.md

 > *"The perfect soundtrack for every emotion, powered by AI"*

 Vibe Chat - Moodly is an innovative platform that transforms your mood into personalized music experiences.
 Whether you're a music lover seeking the perfect playlist or a producer looking for inspiration, our AI-powered assistant curates the ideal soundtrack for your current vibe.
-## Share Your Feedback

-Hey #MusicLovers!
-I'm building something special for music enthusiasts and producers.
-Would you like to help validate this idea?
-Let's connect and shape the future of music discovery together!

-**DM me to share your thoughts** - Let's make this the next big thing in music tech! #MusicTech #Innovation

-## Key Features
+## Features

 ### For Music Lovers
+- **AI-Powered Mood Detection** - Describe your mood in natural language and let our AI understand your emotions
-- **Mood-Based Playlists** - Get personalized playlists that match your current vibe
+- **Personalized Playlists** - Get Spotify playlists that match your current vibe
-- **AI Chat Interface** - Simply describe your mood in words and let our AI do the rest
-- **Spotify Integration** - Seamless connection to your Spotify account
+- **Smart Recommendations** - Discover new music based on your emotional state
 - **Mood Tracking** - See how your music tastes evolve with your emotions
-- **Discover New Music** - Expand your horizons with AI-curated recommendations
+- **Currently Playing Integration** - Get recommendations based on what you're currently listening to

 ### For Music Producers
 - **Mood Analysis** - Understand the emotional impact of your tracks
 - **Genre Insights** - See how your music fits into different mood categories
 - **Trending Moods** - Stay ahead of what listeners are feeling right now